gkaleta/trafficsplit-linkerd-smi/README.md

 ### result success == I´m a service v1root

-##Create the service (as root service for Traffic Split: https://github.com/deislabs/smi-spec/blob/master/traffic-split.md)
+##C reate the service (as root service for Traffic Split: https://github.com/deislabs/smi-spec/blob/master/traffic-split.md)
 kubectl apply -f simple-service-root.yaml

-##Login the Ubuntu pod and curl the new service
+## Login the Ubuntu pod and curl the new service
  kubectl exec -it debug-xxxx bash curl simple-service.simple-service.svc.cluster.local.

-##it works
+## it works

-##create the second service v2
+##c reate the second service v2
 kubectl apply -f simple-service-v2.yaml

-##login Ubuntu and curl service v2
+## login Ubuntu and curl service v2
 kubectl exec -it debug-xxxx bash

 curl simple-service-v2.simple-service.svc.cluster.local.
-###Result sucess == I'm new!!
+### Result sucess == I'm new!!
 Service v2

-#curl root service multiable times to check if it's running - SPAM it!:
+# curl root service multiable times to check if it's running - SPAM it!:
 for i in {1..10};do curl simple-service.simple-service.svc.cluster.local.; echo; done

-##The traffic split worked between v1 and v2, but it is NOT controlled!
+## The traffic split worked between v1 and v2, but it is NOT controlled!
-##We also did not use version labels for selector
+## We also did not use version labels for selector
 kubectl get svc/simple-service -n simple-service -o yaml
 #### THIS IS WHERE INGRESS CONTROLLERS or SERVICE MESH SIDECARS SPIT INCOMING TRAFFIC TO VARIOUS DESTINATIONS ####

-##FIRST - INSTALL Linkerd in your K8s cluster
+## FIRST - INSTALL Linkerd in your K8s cluster
 linkerd install | kubectl apply -f -
 ###... should be done in 3 min